No Llores: Chart performance

 In the United States, "No Llores" debuted on the Billboard charts in the Latin Pop Airplay at the Top 30, and also appeared on the "Hot Latin Tropical/Salsa Airplay" chart, reaching the top spot in its third week.
 The song debuted at number thirty-nine on the "Hot Latin Tracks" chart, and reached number one on the chart the week of August 30.
 The song debuted at the "Hot Latin Regional Mexican Airplay" chart at number thirty-four in its first week and peaked at number twenty-one.
 At the end of 2007, No Llores was listed on the Billboard Year-End Charts under "Hot Tropical Songs Of The Year" at #15.
 However it became her first lead single from a Spanish-language album, to not feature at the Billboard Hot 100 chart.

 Internationally the song had moderate success, by reaching Top 10 position at Mexico's Top Latino chart, but reaching number sixty-four at Monitor Latino 100, Mexico's most important chart.
 With a similar peak, the song was able to peak at sixty-seven at the Chile's major singles chart.
 However was a Top 10 hit at the Latin American Top 40 chart and at a Top 20 at the Top Ibero-American chart.

 Music video

-A music video for the song was made to increase promotion for the song, like often Estefan's husband, producer and director, Emilio Estefan Jr. was in charge of the direction of the music video, which was shot at New York city on April 4, 2007.
-The video had an official premiere at Univision's news program, Primer Impacto on June 27, 2007, which featured a behind-the-scenes special and the complete music video at the very end of the show.
+A music video for the song directed by Emilio Estefan Jr. was shot in New York city on April 4, 2007.
+The video premiered on Univision's news program, Primer Impacto on June 27, 2007 and included a behind-the-scenes special.

-The video, which was very simple in comparison to other previous work, was filmed in a sepia tones and features Gloria singing with the same Panama hat that she wears on the single.
+The video was filmed in a sepia tones and features Gloria wearing the same Panama hat that she wears on the single cover.
 Footage of the performing musicians appears throughout the video, including José Feliciano playing the guitar, Sheila E. at the timbales, and Arturo Sandoval on trumpet.